Miralga impact structure

-Spherules formed from condensed impact vapour within the Antarctic Creek Member do record unambiguous evidence of an approximately 3.5 billion year old impact event within the rocks of the North Pole Dome, but spherules can be transported long distances away from the impact site so it does not represent clear evidence of a nearby impact.
-This may represent the same impact event as a closely similarly aged spheurle bed found in the Barberton Greenstone Belt of South Africa.
+Spherules formed from condensed impact vapour within the Antarctic Creek Member do record unambiguous evidence of an approximately 3.5-billion-year-old impact event within the rocks of the North Pole Dome, but spherules can be transported long distances away from the impact site, so it does not represent clear evidence of a nearby impact.
+This may represent the same impact event as a similarly-aged spherule bed found in the Barberton Greenstone Belt of South Africa.